-Finding Someone in Uruguay: Official and Free Resources
+Finding Someone in Uruguay for Free

-Here is your practical roadmap to find a person in Uruguay using vibrant, fully official methods—no tricks, no hidden payments, and focused on the true resources trusted in Uruguay.
+Here is your practical roadmap to find a person in Uruguay using vibrant, fully official methods - no tricks, no hidden payments, and focused on the true resources trusted in Uruguay.
 Search legally by full name, surname(s), or cédula de identidad (Uruguayan national ID).

 - Dirección Nacional de Identificación Civil (DNIC) The DNIC manages Uruguayan citizen and resident identification.
 Civil status, public notary, and record inquiries must generally be filed in-person, but certain details can be validated or pre-requested online: minterior.gub.uy